EXTATTR_NAMESPACE_TO... NetBSD Library Functions ManualEXTATTR_NAMESPACE_TO...

 attribute identifier to a human-readable string.
 The

-extattr_string_to_namespace() converts a human-readable string represent-
+extattr_string_to_namespace() converts a human-readable string

-EXTATTR_NAMESPACE_USER (``user'') and EXTATTR_NAMESPACE_SYSTEM
+the EXTATTR_NAMESPACE_USER ("user") and EXTATTR_NAMESPACE_SYSTEM

-(``system'') namespaces, which are defined in extattr(9).
+("system") namespaces, which are defined in extattr(9).

-These functions are meant to be used in error reporting and other inter-
+These functions are meant to be used in error reporting and other

-extattr_namespace_to_string() to obtain a human-readable representation.
+use extattr_namespace_to_string() to obtain a human-readable

-extattr_string_to_namespace() to get the desired identifier.
+name and use extattr_string_to_namespace() to get the desired identifier.

 RETURN VALUES